 I’m going to be completely honest: I have mixed feelings about celebrating National Grandparents Day, which falls on September 12 this year.

 I think the founder, Marian McQuade, had a noble idea when she campaigned for this national day of recognition over 30 years ago.
-(See earlier post for history.)
+In one of my earlier posts I wrote about the history of Grandparents Day.
 She wanted to honor the elderly by encouraging people to visit them in nursing and retirement homes.
 McQuade grew up in rural Fayette County, West Virginia tagging along with her grandmother on visits to the elderly in her community.
 As a result, she developed a love and respect for elders.

 McQuade was a true visionary whose tireless efforts focused attention on creating bonds between the generations.
 What a legacy she left—not only to her own family but also to families around the country who acknowledge the important role that grandparents have in our society.